 Ahmad and his father want to create a Ramadan prayer guide 2022 to follow.
 The father starts saying: Prayer (Salah) is the most important practice in Islam after declaring faith in Allah and His Messenger.
-It’s:
+It is:

 This is for the five obligatory prayers when they are performed properly and with serenity.
 As for the Nafilah meaning, it is the non-obligatory prayer like the regular Sunnah prayers, Duha prayer… etc.

-Moreover, the father continues, the Muslim should increase the acts of worship in this month due to its virtue.
-Thus, he should perform the non-obligatory prayer, Nafilah, in Ramadan, like the regular Sunnah prayers, Duha prayer, Tahiyyat al-masjid (greeting the mosque) and so on.
+Moreover, the father continues, Muslims should increase the acts of worship in this month due to its virtue.
+Thus, he should perform the non-obligatory prayer (Nafilah) in Ramadan, like the regular Sunnah prayers, Duha prayer, and so on.
 Also, Muslims should pray the special type of Nafilah in Ramadan, called Taraweeh prayer or Ramadan night prayer, out of its virtue.
 Some Muslims even draw a Taraweeh prayer guide to track their progress and stay motivated to regularly pray it.

-The father explains this issue by saying: There is nothing wrong with offering nafilah prayers in congregation, but that should not be done on an ongoing basis, rather it may only be done sometimes.
+The father explains this issue by saying: There is nothing wrong with offering Nafilah prayers in congregation, but that should not be done on an ongoing basis, rather it may only be done sometimes.

-The father continues: Shaykh al-Islam Ibn Taymiyah (may Allah have mercy on him) said: “Voluntary prayers done in congregation are of two types, one of which it is Sunnah to do in congregation, such as the eclipse prayer, prayers for rain, and Qiyam during Ramadan (Taraweeh).
-These are always done in congregation as is the Sunnah.
-The second type are not done in congregation, such as Qiyam al-layl, the regular Sunnah prayers, Duha prayer, Tahiyyat al-masjid (greeting the mosque) and so on…”(Islam Question & Answer)
+The father continues: Shaykh al-Islam Ibn Taymiyah (may Allah have mercy on him) said: “Voluntary prayers done in the congregation are of two types, one of which it is Sunnah to do in a congregation, such as the Eclipse prayer, prayers for rain, and Qiyam during Ramadan (Taraweeh).
+These are always done in a congregation as it is the Sunnah to do so.
+The second type is not done in a congregation, such as Qiyam Al-Layl, the regular Sunnah prayers, Duha prayer, Tahiyyat al-masjid (greeting the mosque), and so on…”(Islam Question & Answer)

-Ahmad asks his father about the condition of congregation prayers, like Taraweeh prayer, under Covid 19 or the like epidemics.
+Ahmad asks his father about the condition of congregation prayers, like the Taraweeh prayer, under Covid 19 or the like epidemics.
 He says: are we allowed to pray in congregation at that time?

-It is prohibited for a person infected with this virus to attend Friday prayers and prayers in congregation, because the Prophet (blessings and peace of Allah be upon him) said, “Sick (camels) should not be put with healthy (camels).”
+The father answers: It is prohibited for a person infected with this virus to attend Friday prayers and prayers in congregation, because the Prophet (blessings and peace of Allah be upon him) said, “Sick (camels) should not be put with healthy (camels).”
 [Sahih al-Bukhari]

 Also, If anyone fears that he may be harmed or may harm others, it is permissible for him to not attend the Friday prayer and prayers in congregation, because the Prophet (blessings and peace of Allah be upon him) said, “There should be neither harm nor reciprocating harm.”
 [Narrated by Ibn Majah].

-His father replies: No Ahmad.
+His father replies saying: No Ahmad.
 There is no Ayah from the Quran or an authentic Hadith to depend on in this regard.
 Thus, we say what the authentic sources say; the merit of Ramadan as a whole is unique, and the merit of prayers in Ramadan as a whole is unique as well.

 However, there is extra merit for the last ten days of Ramadan, not the first ones, mentioned in the Prophet’s (PBUH) Sayings.
-For example: “When the last ten days began, the Prophet (PBUH) would tie his lower garment (izaar) tight and stay up at night, and wake his family.”
+For example: “When the last ten days began, the Prophet (PBUH) would tie his lower garment (Izaar) tight and stay up at night, and wake his family.

-Indeed, what helps Ahmad to be a true Muslim is his understanding for the uniqueness of his religion and its effect on him.
-He often reads about the Islamic history, the Names and Attributes of Allah the Almighty and the inspiring Muslim leaders throughout time.
+Indeed, what helps Ahmad to be a true Muslim is his understanding of the uniqueness of his religion and its effect on him.
+He often reads about Islamic history, the Names and Attributes of Allah the Almighty, and the inspiring Muslim leaders throughout time.